deeplearninc/relaax_sample_apps/cartpole/README.md

 ![img](../resources/cartpole_da3c.png)

 ## <a name="dqn"></a>DQN
 DQN runs in four favours.
-They are different in command lines only.
-Use `relaax run -c dqn.yaml` for plain DQN, `relaax run -c dqn.double.yaml` for double DQN, `relaax run -c dqn.dueling.yaml` for dueling DQN and `relaax run -c dqn.yaml` for double dueling DQN.
-It takes half of hour to converge.
+They are different by command lines and its config yamls.
+Use `relaax run -c dqn.yaml -n 4` for plain DQN (results are on the graph below), `relaax run -c dqn.double.yaml` for double DQN, `relaax run -c dqn.dueling.yaml` for dueling DQN and `relaax run -c dqn.double_dueling.yaml` for double dueling DQN.
+It takes several minutes to converge.
 Use `tensorboard --logdir logs/metrics` to follow progress.
 The episode reward will be 200 is most episodes.

 ![img](../resources/cartpole_dqn.png)